 ERHS Board President: The Rev. Richard Berg

-The Evangelical and Reformed Historical Society receives support from memberships, contributions, investment income, and the annual UCC Historical Council appeal.
+The Evangelical and Reformed Historical Society receives support from donations, contributions, investment income, and the annual UCC Historical Council appeal.
 Churches and individuals are encouraged to add to the society’s endowment to help assure the continuance of its mission.
 They are invited to contact ERHS for further information.
 The ERHS is a sponsored agency of the United Church of Christ.

 The society holds an annual meeting at which lectures are presented and business is conducted.
-All members are invited to participate in these meetings and share in the work of the society.
+All are invited to participate in these meetings and share in the work of the society.